mikesabat/podstars/README.md

 6. Manually clean up podcast by clicking "Get itunes details."
 Can we do this automatically?

+May23 Cleanup
+ nav bar = /stars and /podcasts +Check
+ Remove "New Star" from Stars page +Check
- Make sure episodes are unique
+ Make sure episodes are unique +Check
+ Add Podcast name to added Episodes Check
+ Change Star_id and podcast_id from Star - Episode list/show page.
+Check - gone

+  Add Date to podcast list ?????
+Zach
+ Size podcast image. - Check.
+Hacked in view.
+Zach?
+ Add podcast image icon to /podcasts list check Removed Description from podcasts/index list.
+Check highlight "Creat Star" link.
+Add a </br> there. wait on highlight color.
+ Display star last name with a capital letter.
+Check

+ On star/show - don't show podcasts or th's if there are no episodes.
+ Change "date" on Episode
+ Podcast image links to /podcast
+ Added Jason Lemkin Podcasts change:to Displayed JL Podcasts Change star link to Wikipedia.
+ Larger Episode description in the potential list.
+Limited (500 chars) description in the actual list.
+ Clean up all of the puts in controllers.
+ Add ++++++++ CONTROLLER#ACTION to puts in controllers.

  pull all of episodes, not just the first 10.
  When we add an episode to a star, remove it from potential episode list.
- Change Star_id and podcast_id from Star - Episode list/show page.
   - Download Audio for episode and put it in player on the site.